 Air purifiers work best in a closed room environment, but this makes some people worry that closing windows starves us of oxygen.
-Yet recent tests in a real apartment — with as many as seven people in a small room — show less than 1% change in oxygen levels in a closed room.
+Worried how long you can survive in an airtight room?
+Well, recent tests in a real apartment — with as many as seven people in a small room — show less than 1% change in oxygen levels in a closed room.

 Fears of Closing Windows and Low Oxygen